rwnk-12/apmyx-gui/README.md

 ## About

-Easily download your playlists, songs, albums, artist discographies, and music videos.
+Easily download your playlists, songs, albums, artist discographies up to Lossless 24B/192kHz, and music videos up to 4K.
 For music videos and AAC LC 256, you only need a **[token](https://github.com/rwnk-12/apmyx-gui/blob/master/README.md#getting-your-media-user-token-using-dev-tools)** and do not need to install the **[wrapper](https://github.com/rwnk-12/apmyx-gui/blob/master/README.md#wrapper-installation-windows)**.
 The **[wrapper](https://github.com/rwnk-12/apmyx-gui/blob/master/README.md#wrapper-installation-windows)** is required for ALAC, Atmos, AAC Binaural, and Downmix formats.

 Some browsers may block the download and flag the zip file as harmful due to a false positive.
 You can also download it from [Telegram](https://t.me/apmyx/10).
 The file contains no malicious scripts.
 The warning appears because it is not signed.
 You can safely ignore it and select "Run Anyway" when opening the .exe file.